 One review of animal-model studies found evidence that CBD exerted both anxiolytic (anti-anxiety) and antidepressant-like effects.
 Beyond this, CBD’s potential anti-anxiety benefits extend to humans as well.
 One 2011 study measured the effects of different doses of CBD on people struggling with social anxiety.
 Interestingly, the experiment simulated the anxiety around public speaking, a scenario that often triggers symptoms of anxiety in most people.

 Researchers found that a single large dose of CBD was enough to significantly reduce anxiety, cognitive impairment, and discomfort in speech performance.
 Furthermore, a large-scale study from 2019 found that CBD helped reduce anxiety and improve sleep in a majority of test subjects.
 This builds upon the finding that CBD may have an important role to play in helping us find deeper, more restorative rest.

-If you’re interested in using medical cannabis for anxiety, a pure CBD or CBD-dominant strain or product should be the first thing on your list when visiting a dispensary in Brookline MA.
+If you’re interested in using medical cannabis for anxiety, a pure CBD or CBD-dominant strain or product might be the first thing on your list when visiting a dispensary.

-However, when it comes to using THC for anxiety, careful dosage is extremely important.
-High levels of THC are known to actually produce anxious feelings.
-Also, taking too much THC on a regular basis is also believed to possibly trigger lasting anxiety symptoms.
+But when it comes to using THC for anxiety, careful dosage is extremely important.
+In general, high levels of THC are known to actually produce anxious feelings.
+What’s more, taking high doses of THC on a regular basis is also believed to potentially trigger lasting anxiety symptoms.

 One 2017 study found that while larger doses of THC can trigger anxious feelings, low doses may actually provide relief from anxiety.
 A dose of 7.5 mg of THC seemed to lower self-reported distress, while a dose of 12.5 mg increased negative mood.